JamesManningR/portfolio_site/README.md

 * Flexbox and CSS Grid
 * BEM CSS Class notation

+[Planned features]
+* Node JS backend
+* Express bespoke blog system
+* MondoDb Database
+* Authentication with Passport
+* Axios for Node backend calls
+* Hosting on ???

 [Changed features]
-* Axios for api calls - This was changed to the dedicated firebase library: change/firestore branch
+* Axios for firebase api calls - This was changed to the dedicated firebase library: change/firestore branch
+* Firebase firestore Integration with bespoke blog creation and editing: change/nodeBackend branch
+* Firestore rules to allow only privilaged users to write posts (This mostly on the firebase end): change/nodeBackend branch
+* Firebase authentication: change/nodeBackend branch
+* Firebase storage for image uploads: change/nodeBackend branch

 This is a Vue js and Firebase single page application which should hopefully showcase my previous work, while being a great showcase of my skill in itself!